cmda-minor-web-cases/bubble-machine-2122/README.md

 Through an interactive, instructive an intuitive web interface, the app will offer specialists a simulator environment with various parameters such as users' characteristics, social network settings, and specific types of recommender systems.
 By running the simulator with different parameters, users can visualise, compare and analyse the consequence of combining various factors.

 ### User stories
+**1 web based simulator**
-1 As a journalist, I can use a web-based simulator environment so I can visualize the spread of news through a network.
+As a journalist, I can use a web-based simulator connected to data through an API, so I can visualize the spread of news through a network.
+**2 filters and controls**
-2 As a journalist, I can change various parameters of the simulator to combine factors that affects the diversity of content exposed to users.
+As a journalist, I can change various parameters of the simulator so i can combine factors that affects the diversity of content exposed to users.
+**3 data visualisatinos**
-3 As a journalist, I can run a simulation so I can evaluate the interplay between cognitive filters, social network interaction and recommender systems in  visualisations.
+As a journalist, I can run a simulation so I can evaluate the interplay between cognitive filters, social network interaction and recommender systems in  visualisations.

 ## Data
 Relevante data is via een API te ontsluiten.